NSS-SE-Frontend-Cohort/House-of-Hummus-harmonoman/README.md

 1. All 10 base dishes should be displayed as radio input options.
 1. All 9 vegetables should be displayed as radio input options.
 1. All 6 side dishes should be displayed as radio input options.
-1. All previously purchases meals should be displayed below the meal options.
+1. All previously purchased meals should be displayed below the meal options.
 Each purchase should display the primary key and the total cost of the purcahsed meal.

 ### State Management